Dammar gum

 Dammar gum, also called damar gum, dammar resin, or just dammar, is a resin obtained from the tree family Dipterocarpaceae in India and Southeast Asia, principally those of the genera Shorea or Hopea (synonym Balanocarpus).
-The resin of some species of Canarium may also called dammar.
+The resin of some species of Canarium may also be called dammar.
 Most is produced by tapping trees; however, some is collected in fossilised form on the ground.
 The resin varies in colour from clear to pale yellow, while the fossilised form is grey-brown.
 Dammar gum is a triterpenoid resin, containing many triterpenes and their oxidation products.
 Many of them are low molecular weight compounds (dammarane, dammarenolic acid, oleanane, oleanonic acid, etc.), which easily oxidizes and photoxidizes.